stacks-network/rendezvous/docs/chapter_6.md

 ## Understanding Rendezvous

-Rendezvous treats **property-based tests** and **invariants** as first-class citizens of the target contract.
-This follows the principle that _effective tests should be written in the same language as the system under test and run as part of it_.
+Rendezvous makes **property-based tests** and **invariant tests** first-class.
+Tests are written in the same language as the system under test.
+This helps developers master the contract language.
+It also pushes boundaries—programmers shape their thoughts first, then express them using the language's tools.

 When Rendezvous initializes a **Simnet session** using a given Clarinet project, it **does not modify any contract** listed in Clarinet.toml—except for the **target contract**.
 During testing, Rendezvous updates the target contract by merging: